 The wine menu at Cafe Cimino is sure to please any desires.
 They also offer a full bar serving inventive cocktails and tapas.
 Their coffee is rich and decadent, so be sure to include it with your dessert.
 Cafe Cimino also offers an intermezzo, a homemade sorbet palate cleanser between meals.
 Things like that always impress me.

 Your visit to Cafe Cimino can be extended as it also doubles as a luxurious Bed and Breakfast with ten guest rooms.
 Two of the rooms (suites) are located behind the main house, four at the Carriage House across the lawn from the main house, and the remaining four are on the second floor (the Annabella, Logan, Silas, and Lucia rooms, named afar the couple’s grandchildren).

 Each bedroom is tastefully decorated with beautiful mantles, linens, fireplaces, and private balconies.
 The best part is breakfast the next morning.
-Their gourmet coffee and 3-course breakfast is reason enough for staying; I know, because I have done it before.
+Their gourmet coffee and 3-course breakfast are reasoning enough for staying overnight; I know, because I have done it before.
 Seeing Maggie, Melody and Tim’s friendly Golden Retriever, is a big plus for me, too.
 She welcomes everyone who comes in the door and I cannot imagine the cafe without her.
 All rooms have private baths.
 Prices range from $145-195 per night.